The 5 Rules of Git Branching for High-Velocity Teams

 }

-I see teams that rely entirely on "please remember to run the linter before pushing."
-It works until it doesn't, which is usually during a crunch when people are rushing.
+"Please remember to run the linter before pushing" works until it doesn't.
+Usually fails during a crunch when people are rushing.
 Automation removes the question entirely.

 git tag -a v2.4.1 -m "Release 2.4.1 - invoice export and payment retry"